jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 this basically is the trending hashtags, each is associated with some videos.
 In your output, these videos should be sorted in a descending order, based on how many views the video has received.

+More specifically, you should print the top 10 trending hashtags, and then for each hashtag, print 3 videos which use this hashtag in its post text.
+If a hashtag is used in 100 videos, select the 3 (out of these 100) most viewed videos.
+Print the most viewed video first, and then print the next most viewed video, and then the third most viewed video.

+Definition of the top 10 trending hashtags: this should be the based on the usage of the hashtag.
+When two hashtags are both used for the same amount of times, break the tie by the hashtag name (i.e., alphabetical order).

 2. when users run this command:

 ```console